-Scholars join a community of hardworking and innovative young leaders, and study among the best and the brightest.
-You and your fellow Scholars will make impacts on UBC and the global community with your diverse perspectives, committed involvement, and innovative initiatives.
+Scholars join a community of hardworking and innovative young leaders and study among the best and the brightest.
+You and your fellow Scholars will make an impact on UBC and the global community with your diverse perspectives, committed involvement, and innovative initiatives.

 Take advantage of unique learning opportunities

 You’ll have access to several opportunities inside and outside the classroom that will improve your university experience.

 - Study-abroad exchange programs can take you to emerging countries where you’ll address local challenges in health, agriculture, social infrastructure, education, and sustainable development.

 - Community-based experiential learning projects can aid you to apply your academic interests to the needs and matters of the local or global community.

 - Yearly retreats will help you connect with your community while you plan for the year ahead and grow your leadership skills.